HiltzEM12/webpack-project/README.md

 ## Deploying

 A great step to take with your finished project would be to deploy it!
 Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.

+## Notes from student
+Tips:
+  Ctrl+~ opens the terminal
+  Ctrl+C stops a server when running in the terminal

+Getting started:
+** Run as andmin
+1) Set up git (make sure you're in the correct directory)
+  a) clone the repository to your machine then go to the folder and run the following:
+    git init
+    git add .
+    git commit -m "Initial commit"
+  b) Create repository in gitHub then go back to bash and run the following:
+    git remote add origin <repository url>
+    git push -u origin master
+2) install the program via the following: npm install
+3) check to see if the install worked npm run build-dev